 You’ll find that they also go by a number of “other” names like MicroGreens, Micro Greens, even Micro-Greens, but anyway you spell it they are nutritionally sound and packed with an abundance of vitamins and heart-healthy nutrients.

 In fact, a study that was conducted by the Maryland College of Natural Resources (AGNR) and the United States Department of Agriculture (USDA) found the nutrients in microgreens to be “four to 40 times” higher than the plants they produce.
 It’s definitely something to consider when pondering the upside of growing your own microgreens.

 Where Can You Grow Microgreens?

-But even more enticing is that folks can grow microgreens in a variety of locations.
+What’s even more enticing is that you can grow microgreens in a variety of locations.
 So whether you own your home or condo, or rent an apartment, as long as you have a sunny sill to hold the growing container, you’re good to go.